eccentricdevotion/TARDIS/installation.md

 While not essential to make the TARDIS plugin work, the following plugins will make your Time Travelling experience even better.

-1. Install the [TARDISChunkGenerator](http://dev.bukkit.org/bukkit-plugins/tardis) plugin so that you can generate TARDISes in their own self-conatined void world.
+1. Install the [TARDISChunkGenerator](http://dev.bukkit.org/bukkit-plugins/tardis) plugin so that you can generate TARDISes in their own self-contained void world.
 2. Install [WorldGuard](http://dev.bukkit.org/bukkit-plugins/worldguard) to automatically protect your TARDIS from griefing, and stop mobs spawning in TARDIS worlds.
 3. Install [WorldBorder](http://dev.bukkit.org/bukkit-plugins/worldborder) to restrict the size of the worlds generated for TARDIS occupation.
 4. Install a Permissions plugin, so that you can restrict or grant players the rights to use TARDIS’ different features.
 We like [PermissionsBukkit](http://dev.bukkit.org/bukkit-plugins/permbukkit/).